joinlifex/take-home-challenge/README.md

 We believe that great engineers don't just write code, they improve the code and the product thinking of the entire team.
 This challenge is designed to see how you approach that responsibility.

-**Time Limit:** Please timebox this exercise to **2 hours**.
+**Time Limit:** Please try timebox this exercise to **2 hours**.
 We respect your time and are more interested in your thought process than a "perfect" or complete submission.

 ---